A suspect is being sought in shooting death of an Ohio police officer, officials say

 Euclid police asked in a statement early Sunday that people “keep the fallen officer, his family, loved ones, and our agency in your thoughts and prayers.”

-“He was an amazing human being.
+"He was an amazing human being.
 Just a great heart.
 Had an incredible smile.
-The world’s a better place with him in it,” said Euclid Police Chief Scott Meyer.
+The world's a better place with him in it," said Euclid Police Chief Scott Meyer, WJW-TV reported.

 Mayor Kirsten Holzheimer Gail said in a statement Sunday that “we find ourselves grappling with a profound sense of sorrow and disbelief.”
 The mayor called on the community “to come together in solidarity and support, not only to honor a hero who selflessly served and protected us but also to offer strength to one another in this time of grief.”